-For non-litigation loss estimates, BNY Mellon's forecasting methodology is a regression-based frequency is projected with a Poisson or negative binomial regression model (depending on the unit of measure).
+For non-litigation loss estimates, BNY Mellon's forecasting methodology is a regression-based approach.
+The frequency is projected with a Poisson or negative binomial regression model (depending on the unit of measure).
 The severity projection is just an average severity obtained from internal historical data using a bootstrapping method.
 In addition, the frequency projection and severity projection for a stress scenario is stressed to the average Principal Component Analysis ("PCA") percentile over 9 quarters.
-Finally, the loss projection is calculated as the product of the frequency projection and the severity projection
+Finally, the loss projection for a scenario is calculated as the product of the frequency projection and the severity projection.
+In addition, an overlay to the model output is determined based on a comparison of the loss projections for the Baseline Scenario, Adverse Scenario and Severely Adverse Scenario for our 2016 mid-cycle DFAST are compared against the loss projections for the Baseline Scenario, Severely Adverse Scenario and BHC Stress Scenario, respectively, for our 2016 CCAR submission.

-For litigation loss estimates, BNY Mellon's forecasting methodology relies on a combination of high frequency, low severity cases and low frequency, high severity cases that draw from historical experience as well as potential losses associated with new litigation that may arise over the normal course of business (within the projection horizon).
+For litigation loss estimates, BNY Mellon's forecasting methodology relies on a combination of high frequency, low severity cases and low frequency, high severity cases that draw from historical experience, and potential losses associated with new litigation that may arise over the normal course of business (within the projection horizon).

 Pre-Provision Net Revenue.
-Consistent with the balance sheet and exposure assumptions used for loss estimation, BNY Mellon developed a suite of models to project all key elements of pre-provision net revenue including net interest income, non-interest income, and non-interest expense.
+Consistent with the balance sheet and exposure assumptions used for loss estimation, BNY Mellon developed a suite of models to project all key elements of PPNR including net interest income, non-interest income, and non-interest expense.